No one is perfect, and that includes me. Everyone makes mistakes and there is no reason to feel ashamed about the past decisions we have made in life.

 1- Going Into Debt

 The first mistake I made in regards to saving money was spending FAR more than I could afford.
-Whether the debt is a student loan debt, a mortgage loan, a car loan, or consumer debt (credit card debt), it is important to fully understanding how crippling debt is when trying to save money.
+Whether the debt is a student loan debt, a mortgage loan, a car loan, or consumer debt (credit card debt), it is important to fully understand how crippling debt is when trying to save money.

 I would argue that if you are in debt, you should save a minimal amount for the short term (3-6 months) and spend the rest of your money paying off the debt.
 Any interest rate debt carries will always be more than saving a dollar in the bank.
 So, if you are in debt and have minimal savings, then you should focus on paying off the debt as soon as possible before saving any more money.